ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Downstream keystep tasks and models

-\textbf{Task formulation.} Given a $T$-second long exo-view video $\mathcal{V}$ and textual fine-grained activity keystep descriptions $\mathcal{N} = \{n_i\}_{i=1}^N$ that occur during the video clip (e.g. \textit{``Add salt to the noodles in the pot"} for cooking, \textit{``Fit the new bike inner tube into the bike wheel"} for repairing a bike, \textit{``Insert the sterile swab into the nostril"} for a covid test), we wish to determine the set of temporal intervals $\{[s_i,e_i]\}_{i=1}^N$ where $[s_i,e_i]$ is the interval during which keystep $n_i$ is actively performed.
+\textbf{Task formulation.} Given a $T$-second long exo-view video $\mathcal{V}$ and fine-grained activity keystep descriptions $\mathcal{N} = \{n_i\}_{i=1}^N$ that occur during the video clip (e.g. \textit{``Add salt to the noodles in the pot"} for cooking, or \textit{``Fit the new bike inner tube into the bike wheel"} for repairing a bike), we wish to determine the set of temporal intervals during which each keystep is demonstrated in the video $\{[{start}_i,{end}_i]\}_{i=1}^N$.

-\textbf{Approach:} As shown in Fig.~\ref{fig:downstream_task} (left), we extract per-second video features $F = [f_1,\ldots, f_T]$ from $\mathcal{V}$ and keystep features $P = [p_1,\ldots,p_N]$ using video and text embedding models. $F$ and $P$ are fed to modality-specific transformer encoders, and the output video features $F'$ are input to a knowledge-distillation head consisting of an MLP projection layer $l_{proj}$ and our knowledge-distillation objective (Sec.~\ref{sec:k_dist}).
+\textbf{Approach.} As shown in Fig.~\ref{fig:downstream_task} (a), we extract per-second video features $F = [f_1,\ldots, f_T]$ from $\mathcal{V}$ and keystep features $P = [p_1,\ldots,p_N]$ using video and text embedding models. $F$ and $P$ are fed to modality-specific transformer encoders, and the output video features $F'$ are input to a knowledge-distillation head consisting of an MLP projection layer $l_{proj}$ and our knowledge-distillation objective (Sec.~\ref{sec:k_dist}).
 The contextualized keystep and video features are concatenated and fed to a multi-modal transformer encoder for cross-modal reasoning.
 The output keystep features are passed as queries to a transformer decoder with the video features as context, and an MLP head regresses relative center timestamp $0 \leq \hat{c}_{n_i} \leq 1$ and duration $0 \leq \hat{d}_{n_i} \leq 1$ for each keystep.

-\textbf{Losses:} We train our grounding model with standard L1 loss regression loss applied on the predicted center and duration for each keystep ($\mathcal{L}_{\text{center}}$ and $\mathcal{L}_{\text{dur}}$, respectively) as well as an IoU loss between predicted and ground truth spans of each keystep:
+We train our grounding model with standard L1 loss regression loss applied on the predicted center and duration for each keystep ($\mathcal{L}_{\text{center}}$ and $\mathcal{L}_{\text{dur}}$, respectively) as well as an IoU loss between predicted and ground truth spans of each keystep: